 The revelation came after Public Eye, a Swiss investigative organisation, and International Baby Food Action Network (IBFAN) sent samples of Nestle baby food products in Asia, Africa and Latin America to Belgian laboratary for testing.

-According to the investigation, 15 Cerelac baby cereal products sold in India contain added sugar amounting to nearly 3 gram per serving.
+According to the investigation, 15 Cerelac baby cereal products sold in India contain added sugar amounting to nearly 3 grams per serving.
 In 2022, the company made a revenue of Rs 20,000 crore in India.

 Contrary to this, the cereals for children aged six months to two years sold by Nestle in European countries like the UK, France and Germany had no added sugar.